SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Abstract

 \section{Abstract}

-The widespread deployment of \acl{dl}-based \acl{frs} raises multiple security concerns.
+The widespread deployment of \acl{dl}-based \aclp{frs} raises many security concerns.
 While prior research has identified backdoor vulnerabilities on isolated components, \aclp{ba} on real-world, unconstrained pipelines remain underexplored.
-This paper presents the first comprehensive system-level analysis of \aclp{ba} targeting \aclp{frs}.
-This paper makes three key contributions.
-We show that face feature extractors trained with large margin metric learning losses are susceptible to \aclp{ba}.
-By analyzing 20 pipeline configurations and 15 attack scenarios, we reveal that a single backdoor can compromise an entire \acl{frs}. finally, we propose effective best practices and countermeasures for stakeholders.
+This SoK paper presents the first comprehensive system-level analysis and measurement of the impact of \aclp{ba} on fully-fledged \aclp{frs}.
+We combine the existing \acl{sl} backdoor literature targeting face detectors, face antispoofing, and face feature extractors to demonstrate a system-level vulnerability.
+By analyzing 20 pipeline configurations and 15 attack scenarios in a holistic manner, we reveal that an attacker only needs a single backdoored model to compromise an entire \acl{frs}.
+Finally, we discuss the impact of such attacks and propose best practices and countermeasures for stakeholders.